ogrim/clj-egsiona/README.md

     (set-obt "10.0.0.2:8085")

-A database is used for persistence of tagged texts and geocoder lookup.
+A database is used for persistence of tagged texts.
 In `clj-egsiona.core` use `set-db` to configure database settings.
 No special stuff is done, so you can use SQLite, PostgreSQL, MySQL, etc. PostgreSQL configuration will look like this:

     (set-db {:classname "org.postgresql.Driver"
              :subprotocol "postgresql"